splunk/splunk-operator/docs/Examples.md

 ### Cluster Services

-Note that the creation of `SearchHead` and `Indexer` resources also creates corresponding Kubernetes services:
+Note that the creation of `SearchHeadCluster` and `IndexerCluster` resources also creates corresponding Kubernetes services:

 ```
 $ kubectl get svc